Royal Tunbridge Wells pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Royal Tunbridge Wells right now?

-On 25 June 2026, overall pollen levels in Royal Tunbridge Wells are high.
+On 16 July 2026, overall pollen levels in Royal Tunbridge Wells are moderate.
 Grass is the main contributor to airborne pollen

 Will pollen levels change in Royal Tunbridge Wells tomorrow?

-On 26 June 2026, pollen conditions in Royal Tunbridge Wells will be different from today, with grass at high levels, cypress at low levels
+On 17 July 2026, pollen conditions in Royal Tunbridge Wells will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Royal Tunbridge Wells this week?